aclark4life/viewlets_dont_suck/README.rst

 ..
 [1] Technically, they don't; i.e. you can add viewlets and viewlet managers with ZCML.
 ..
 [2] Technically, they don't; i.e. you can add ZCML without a Python package via the `plone.recipe.zope2instance` recipe, but GenericSetup requires a Python package (to register a directory full of XML configuration).
 ..
-[3] Viewlet managers provide an interface that viewlets may configure themselves to use (via manager=<INTERFACE> in ZCML)
+[3] ZCA is Zope Component Architecture.
+Viewlet managers provide an interface that viewlets may configure themselves to use (via manager=<INTERFACE> in ZCML)